ow2-proactive/prestocloud-tosca-interpreter/README.md

 - *tosca_resource*: Refering to the directory containing tosca file defining cloud and edge resource to be schedulled.
 A valid file containing cloud resource and edge resource definition has to be mandatorily specified. `src/test/resources/prestocloud/resources/` is provided as an example.

 - *type_level_tosca_file*: Identifying the tosca file to be parsed and interpreted into an ADIAM's reconfiguration plan.
-This parameter must refer to a valid TOSCA file
+This parameter must refer to a valid TOSCA file.

 - *reconfiguration_deployment_file*: Pointing to the ADIAM reconfiguration file to be created.
 This file is to be consumed later by the [ADIAM main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).

-- *instance_level_tosca_file*: Providing the instance level TOSCA file to be produced.
+- *instance_level_tosca_file*: Providing the instance level TOSCA file to be produced when executed in teh ADIAM environment (i.e. the variable environment `variables_CLOUD_LIST` is set).
 The file has not to necessarily exist.
 The produced file contains macro to be substituted by the ADIAM before being able to be interpreted.

 - *mapping*: Containing the scheme of an already existing deployment.
 Can refer to a non-existing file for initial deployment.